nasif-co/Asterism/Code Descriptions/Controller.md

 ```c++
 const int maxTimeToUpdate = 1200; // 1.2 seconds
 ```
+To reach it.
 If it takes more than that, it means there is a struggle going on.
 Someone is fighting with this position and trying to set a new position of their own.
 When this happens, the code proceeds to inform the server, sending a Struggle Message.
 Once done, the code then updates the lastSentPos, and resets the moving timer to exit this 'if'.

 The server then takes care of how the struggles are managed, and sends the respective messages that can be processed by the *processRxPacket* in the same way as the Sync Messages.